amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 A structure may inherit another structure.
 The child is stored right after the parent, and gets its own version header.

-# Data
+# Data ([Structure])
 This is an empty [structure](#structure).

 # AnyDataHolder
-NEX has a class that can hold any object derived from nn::nex::Data.
-When these are transmitted as part of request or response data, some meta data is sent along with them, so the other side can properly identify and decode the object.
+This class can hold any object derived from a given base class (usually [nn::nex::Data](#data-structure)).
+Some meta data is sent along with it, so the other side can properly identify and decode the object.

 | Type | Description |
 | --- | --- |